Lionsgate Films Logo

 Lionsgate Films Logo 1998

 After another rebranding, the film studio adopted a new emblem.
-Now it is directly related to the name Lions Gate Films because the key element of the visual identity became the lion.
+Now it is directly related to the name Lions Gate Films, as the lion has become the key element of the visual identity.
 Small stars surround the animal, and it stands on its hind legs.
-The management gave up massive signs, replacing the cumbersome, grotesque with an elegant antique.
+The management gave up massive signs, replacing the cumbersome, grotesque ones with elegant antiques.
 The inscription is divided into three rows and arranged in a staircase.

 2004 – 2006